by Yoga Digest | March 9, 2017 1:45 pm

 It’s no good, for example, to put time and energy into a great workout, if you’re going to spend the rest of the evening peering into your smart phone or chained to your work computer.
 Of course, there are times when the latter is unavoidable, but even then it is important to think not just of your posture, but of the quality of light that you are soaking up.

 We are animals after all.
-Like the birds, we respond to a circadian rhythm that tells us when to sleep and when to rise.
+Like the birds, we respond to a and when to rise.
 So when your body is ready to sleep, your brain and hormones may still be busy processing the mistaken idea that it is daytime – because you’ve been staring at the white light of your devices before turning in for the night.
 Put that cell phone to sleep at least two hours before you, and if you need to work into the evening, consider installing an app that adjusts the light of your laptop screen to the time of day.